-Chemistry 232 Laboratory Schedule Additional Information/Schedule Fall 2020
+Chemistry 432 Laboratory Schedule Syllabus and Additional Information Fall 2020

-Due to COVID-19 Pandemic: Chem 232 will be ran as a 50% F2F course with the other 50% of the curriculum being asynchronous mode.
-The class well be broken into 2 cohorts.
-The week before the lab begins your TA will contact your SDSU email to inform you which cohort you are in.
-The cohorts will meet in the lab on alternating week according to the schedule included at the end of the syllabus.
-On weeks when your cohort does not meet in the lab there will be assigned virtual asynchronous lab modules wherein you will watch a video of an experiment being performed, and be given data from your TA to complete a mock lab report.
-It is essential you know which cohort you are in to ensure adequate social distancing
+Due to COVID-19 Pandemic: Chem 432 will be ran as a 50% face-to-face (F2F) course with the other 50% of the curriculum being in virtual asynchronous mode.
+The class will be broken up into 2 cohorts.
+The week before the lab begins your TA will contact you via your SDSU email to inform you which cohort you are in.
+The cohorts will meet in the lab on alternating weeks according to the schedule included at the end of the syllabus.
+On weeks when your cohort does not meet in the lab there will be assigned virtual asynchronous modules that will focus on the analytical aspect of organic chemistry. \\\It is essential you know which cohort you are in to ensure adequate social distancing.\\\

-This Course will be administered on Canvas: All the pertinent material from the lab manual (including safety info and F2F lab modules and procedures) are posted on canvas.
-All pre-lab lectures and quizzes will be posted on canvas AND MUST BE COMPLETED prior to the start of a given F2F lab module for your Cohort Please note, that if you have not completed the prelab lecture and quiz, you will not be allowed to do the lab for the day and will lose all associated points.

-The virtual asynchronous mock lab modules will also be administered on canvas, including all associated quizzes.
+This course will be administered on Canvas: All the pertinent material from the lab manual (including safety info, and F2F lab modules and procedures) are posted on canvas. \\\There will be no in-lab lectures to ensure social distancing, so watching the posted pre-lab videos is crucial.
+All pre-lab lectures and quizzes will be posted on canvas AND MUST BE COMPLETED prior to the start of a given F2F lab module for your cohort.\\\ Please note, that if you have not completed the prelab lecture and quiz, you will not be allowed to do the lab for the day and will lose all associated points.
+The 4 virtual asynchronous modules will also be administered on canvas, including all associated quizzes.

-Laboratory Supplies: You must have for this course: 1) approved safety goggles (ANSI Z87.1-2003 standard), 2) a blue flame retardant lab coat, 3) a box of nitrile gloves, 4) a dish towel, 5) 3x5" cards, 6) rubber bands, a glass marking pen (sharpie)m 7) dish soap, 8) closed-toe shoes that cover the tops of your feet.
-An excellent cleaning soap for laboratory glassware can be made from a 1:1 mixture of Simple GreenTM and DawnTM detergent, or you can purchase Alconox online.
-Finally, you must wear appropriate personal protection equipment, googles/glasses, apron and non-open shoes whenever any laboratory work is being conducted by anyone in the lab.
+Laboratory Supplies: You must have for this course: 1) approved safety goggles (ANSI Z87.1-2003 standard), 2) a blue flame retardant lab coat, 3) a box of nitrile gloves, 4) a dish towel, 5) 3x5" cards, 6) rubber bands, 7) a glass marking pen (sharpie), 8) dish soap, and 9) closed-toed shoes that cover the tops of your feet.
+An excellent cleaning soap for laboratory glassware can be made from a 1:1 mixture of Simple GreenTM and DawnTM detergent, or you can purchase Alconox online. \\\Finally, you must wear appropriate personal protection equipment, including but not limited to googles/glasses, blue lab coat, and non-open shoes whenever any laboratory work is being conducted by anyone in the lab.\\\